pivotal/docs-tap/scc/ootb-supply-chain-testing.md

-Despite the full liberty around tasks to run, the Tekton or pipeline object **must** be labelled with `apps.tanzu.vmware.com/pipeline: test`, and define that it expects to take two params:
+Despite the full liberty around tasks to run, the Tekton or pipeline object **must** be labelled with `apps.tanzu.vmware.com/pipeline: test`, and define that it expects to take two parameters:

 - `source-url`, an HTTP address where a `.tar.gz` file containing all the source code to be tested can be found